Ben-Schneider-code/agentic-ai-security/README.md

 ```

 Add the database file to `/data/msft_customers.db`, or change the file_path at the beginning of `agent_loop.py` to wherever it is.

+We are currently testing between two redteaming training libraries/approaches: Agent-lightning and MARFT.

+## AgentLightning

+Follow the instructions in the agentlightning/ repository to set it up.
+The attempt at redteaming is in agentlightning/examples/redteaming.

+## MARFT

+Follow the instructions in the MARFT/ repository to set it up.
+The attempt at redteaming can be run via MARFT/marft/scripts/sample_redteam_script.sh